dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 That trusted middle person is the missing piece that lets people who don't know each other well delegate safely.
 Dad's whole job here is to represent the family to the shop and answer for what Mom wants.
 (In AAuth, this trusted middle party is the **Person Server**.
 But the name doesn't matter.
 What matters is the idea: a trusted party that can vouch for the person and confirm their consent in real time.)

+It's worth being clear about who has the relationship here. *Mom* has the account, and that's perfectly normal; a person having a standing relationship with a shop is expected.
+What's notable is *Sam*.
+He has nothing of his own: no account, no prior sign-up with Patel.
+He gets served on the strength of his ID card (from an issuer Patel can recognize) and Dad vouching for him.
+That's the part that carries over to software.
+The person can absolutely have an account, but AAuth doesn't make the *agent* pre-register with every shop before its first visit.
+A brand-new agent can be served on its very first call, because the trust rides on its issuer and its Person Server, not on a sign-up step.

 ### The shop has its own rules, too

 One more wrinkle before we leave the bread aisle.